RTXteam/RTX/code/ARAX/ARAXQuery/Overlay/ngd/README.md

 python3 build_ngd_database.py --full
 ```
 This will automatically download and use the latest PubMed XML files, including both the annual 'baseline' files and
 the 'update' files.
-Note that a full build requires more than 64G of RAM.
+Note that full builds take 8+ hours and require more than 64G of RAM.

 Otherwise you can just do a **partial build**:
 ```
 python3 build_ngd_database.py
 ```
 This will use the existing `conceptname_to_pmids.db` artifact on your machine
 (in `RTX/code/ARAX/ARAXQuery/Overlay/ngd/`), which will shave a few hours off the build time.
-A partial build requires
+Partial builds take
-around 60G of RAM.
+about 45 minutes and require around 60G of RAM.